 What’s Your Offer?

-Unfortunately, when it comes to staffing, most business owners ignore the most basic rules of direct marketing.
+When it comes to staffing, most business owners ignore the most basic rules of direct marketing: designing irresistible offers.
 They create terrific service organizations, but they never bother to create compelling reasons for prospects to call.
 (PS: “Our service is better” is not a compelling reason to switch vendors).

 Direct Marketing 101